haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen/index.md

 #### Submission and validation of structures

-For this we will make us of the [HADDOCK 2.4 interface](https://bianca.science.uu.nl/haddock2.4/submit/1){:target="_blank"} of the HADDOCK web server.
+For this we will make use of the [HADDOCK 2.4 interface](https://bianca.science.uu.nl/haddock2.4/submit/1){:target="_blank"} of the HADDOCK web server.

 In this stage of the submission process we can upload the antibody structure we previously prepared with PDB-tools and the IL-1β structure.